wuuu110/NCO-solvers-for-VRP/README.md

 ```

 # How To Request the Addition of a Paper 🤖
-If you know of a paper that addresses VRPs using NCO solvers and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request or contacting us via email at ([wuuu22@mails.jlu.edu.cn](wuuu22@mails.jlu.edu.cn)).
+If you know any paper addressing VRPs with NCO solvers that is absent from this repository, please feel free to request its inclusion by either submitting a pull request or contacting us via email at  ([wuuu22@mails.jlu.edu.cn](wuuu22@mails.jlu.edu.cn)).

 # Timeline 🌟

 The development of NCO solvers for VRPs.
 ![Image text](https://github.com/wuuu110/NCO-solvers-for-VRP/blob/main/img-folder/timeline.jpg)

-These manuscripts are gathered from Google Scholar and Web of Science with the keywords "Neural Combinatorial Optimization" *OR* "NCO" *OR* "Reinforcement Learning" *OR* "Deep Learning" *OR* "Neural Network" *AND* "Vehicle Routing Problem" *OR* "VRP" *OR* "Traveling Salesman Problem" *OR* "TSP" by the end of 2023.
-Following the initial data collection, a meticulous examination of each manuscript piece is conducted to precisely define its scope within the realm of NCO.
+These papers are gathered from Google Scholar and Web of Science with the keywords "Neural Combinatorial Optimization" *OR* "NCO" *OR* "Reinforcement Learning" *OR* "Deep Learning" *OR* "Neural Network" *AND* "Vehicle Routing Problem" *OR* "VRP" *OR* "Traveling Salesman Problem" *OR* "TSP" by the end of 2023.
+Following the initial data collection, a meticulous examination of each paper is conducted to precisely define its scope within the realm of NCO.

-In addition, these manuscripts are meticulously organized in ascending order based on their respective publication years.
-Furthermore, within the same publication year, manuscripts are sorted in ascending order, discerned by the initial letter of each respective title.
+In addition, these papers are meticulously organized in ascending order based on their respective publication years.
+Furthermore, within the same publication year, papers are sorted in ascending order, discerned by the initial letter of each respective title.

 # Table of Contents (Follow the Taxonomy in the Paper) 📚
 [Learning to Construct (L2C) solvers](#Learning-to-Construct-L2C-solvers)